Momentum-Team-19/course/phase3-fe/modern-js.md

 _These are required readings, videos, and/or podcasts.
 Read, watch, or listen, and **take notes**._

 - ⭐ 📖 [Modern JavaScript Explained for Dinosaurs](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70) -> This is essential for context.
-- 📖 [State of JS 2022 Survey Results](https://2022.stateofjs.com/en-US/) Skim for an overview of current trends in the JS ecosystem.
+- 📖 [State of JS Yearly Survey Results](https://stateofjs.com/en-US) Skim for an overview of current trends in the JS ecosystem.
 - 📺 [ES6 tutorial for beginners](https://www.youtube.com/watch?v=WZQc7RUAg18)
 - 📺 [Modern JavaScript for Django Developers](https://2021.djangocon.us/talks/modern-javascript-for-django-developers/)
 - 📖 [Modern JavaScript for Django Developers](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/) - This is the blog post version of the above talk. **Read the first two parts only**: